 Order a meal via the drive through of a McDonald’s restaurant…note of the start time the moment you place your order … and the end time the moment you get your order (the delivery point).
-That is the Lead Time.
+That is the Lead Time — the time it takes to complete something of value.
 End to end.
 In this example, say 5 minutes.

 Assume, at that time, that they (Macdonald’s service providers) have 5 work orders in process (WIP).

 Delivery Rate ((DR) = WIP divided by Lead Time (LT)